Bridgwater and Taunton College: Bridgwater and Taunton College

-In 2017 the college was told by Ofsted to stop referring to itself as outstanding, due to a drop in performance.
+In 2017, the college was told by Ofsted to stop referring to itself as outstanding, due to a drop in performance.

-In February 2018 the southern hub of the National College for Nuclear was launched at the Bridgwater Campus, funded by the Department for Education (£15 million), the Heart of the South-West local enterprise partnership (£3 million), and Bridgwater and Taunton (£4.5 million).
+In February 2018, the southern hub of the National College for Nuclear was launched at the Bridgwater Campus, funded by the Department for Education (£15 million), the Heart of the South-West local enterprise partnership (£3 million), and Bridgwater and Taunton (£4.5 million).
 The college is expected to service the building and operation of the Hinkley Point C nuclear power station.
 The college over 300 students following 30 full-time and apprenticeship courses, and also provides short courses to over 200 adults per year.

 Campuses

 The main centre, Bridgwater Campus, houses facilities which include a television studio, forensics laboratory, a motorsport centre and an £8 million building devoted to health & fitness.
 The centre also houses numerous commercial units such as an early years centre, a beauty salon, a hair salon, a gym, and The McMillan Theatre which opened in 2015.
 The southern hub of the National College for Nuclear opened in 2018.

-Located in the centre of Taunton, the Taunton Campus is home to a wide range of facilities, including the University Centre Somerset.
+The Taunton Campus, on the site of the former Somerset College of Arts and Technology is home to University Centre Somerset as well as a hair and beauty centre, art house and onsite nursery.

 The Cannington Campus was established as Cannington College in 1921.
 Facilities include a new golf course, equestrian centre, commercially run farm, glass houses covering 1000 sqm, wildlife havens, vineyard and the new animal management centre.
-Many students reside on site.

-The Angel Place Skills Centre used to be located in the middle of Bridgwater and offers adults IT, literacy, and numeracy lessons - these courses are now offered by the College at the Bridgwater Campus.

 The Energy Skills Centre was completed in 2011 to teach nuclear decommissioning for shutting down Hinkley Point B Nuclear Power Station and constructing power plants.
 Hinkley C. The building also has a windmill and photo-voltaic panels on the roof.

-Open to the public

-Bridgwater & Taunton College has many facilities and purpose-built buildings that can be used by members of the community or businesses.
-Bridgwater based facilities include Hair & Beauty Salon, Childcare Centre, Fitness Zone and The McMillan Theatre.

-Cannington is host to Cannington Equestrian Centre, Golf Centre, Walled Gardens, Activity Centre, Fitness Zone, Conference Facilities and Dog Grooming Salon.
-Taunton Campus features modern Conference centre, The Quantock Restaurant, Hair & Beauty Salons and Mama Bears Childcare Centre.